QuestPDF/QuestPDF-Documentation/docs/api-reference/show-if.md

 # Show if

 This container allows you to show/hide its child based on a condition.
-It is practically only a syntactic sugar to simplify code and avoid standard if-statements.
+The `ShowIf` component can provide the syntactic sugar needed to achieve this without breaking the fluent API chain as illustrated below:

 ```csharp
 var condition = numberOfElements > 5;